Arturjssln/DeepLearningProject/Proj_253133_270642_271518/Proj1/README.md

 ```

 ## Usage
-To run our linear model, run the following command from the src directory:
+Run the following command from the src directory:
 ```bash
 python test.py